 Crowd-sourced computer networks Philip Fowler, 15th October 201323rd September 2018 Crowd-sourced computer networks Blog post on something I’ve been interested in for a while; how to create and use networks of everyday computers to solve interesting problems in biology.
 Links to the website of the Software Sustainability Institute.
 Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Related distributed computing

-distributed computing Azure, Hackathons and PhD students: Feedback 2nd December 201714th March 2018 This is the second year that I have organised a three-week course on Bioinformatics from… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More
+distributed computing A way of using Azure in computer-based practicals 1st December 201714th March 2018 Last year I took over coordinating a three-week Bioinformatics module for the Interdisciplinary Bioscience Doctoral… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More

-distributed computing Windows Azure for research 3rd February 2014 I recently attended the first training event in UK by Microsoft on how to use… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More
+distributed computing Read Ellen’s Azure post 26th January 201814th March 2018 As I’ve described here, here and here, I ran a Hackathon instead of the more… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More

-antimicrobial resistance Accelerating Oxford Nanopore basecalling 26th January 20175th August 2018 It looks innocuous sitting on the desk, an Oxford Nanopore MinION, but it can produce… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More
+computing GROMACS on AWS: compiling against CUDA 27th January 201623rd September 2018 If you want to compile GROMACS to run on a GPU Amazon Web Services EC2… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More